dire_pytorch.py

 distances_np = cp.asnumpy(cp.asarray(distances))

-# Remove self (first neighbor) and convert squared distances to distances
+# Remove self and convert squared distances to distances.
+Self is not

 self.logger.info(f"k-NN graph computed via cuVS: shape {self._knn_indices.shape}")